 The texture of this stuff is slightly fluffy and airy, it comes from the seed of a fruit and there is something irresistible about it.
 It doesn’t have a particularly strong scent, is creamy, absorbs quickly into the skin and leaves my hands feeling soft and supple.

 This is animal fat.
 It is one of the oldest forms of skin hydration and healing as it is (obviously) the most similar to our own fats and oils our skin needs to be healthy.
 I ONLY use tallow from free ranged, grass fed cows or from the venison we harvest every year hunting.
 Fat stores all the toxins that are held in our bodies so if I don’t have either of these handy, I don’t make tallow soap.

 My beautiful, much loved backyard hens provide me with incredible eggs from happy chickens.
 I use egg yolks in my Yolk soap and I love love love that my chickens are part of this process!
 Their beautiful eggs get to mingle and play with wildcrafted plant materials and rich, healing oils in an old fashioned soap recipe that creates a richer, softer, lather that is great as a body and shampoo bar.

 I am in love with making candles!
 They are the perfect vessel for me to play, to inspire, create intention, work my magick!
-This eco-soy blend from Voyageur Soap and Candle (which by the way is a local, Vancouver based company which is super important to me as well) is easy to work with, versatile and I love that it is a candle wax AND a massage medium that feels great on your skin.
+The soy wax from www.voyageursoapandcandle.com (which by the way is a local, Vancouver based company which is super important to me as well) is easy to work with and is the perfect fit for my candles as it is vegan and has a low melt point.

 I think that is pretty much it!
 If I missed something or you have any questions I would love to hear from you!
 Be kind to yourself and the planet and as always, happy harvesting!